undelasreenivasulareddy/Agecalculator/README.md

 HTML5: For structuring the content and form.
 CSS3: For styling the elements, making it responsive and visually appealing.
 JavaScript: For handling the calculation logic based on user input and the current date.
-📸 Demo

-Replace the above URL with an actual image of the calculator in action.

 ✨ How It Works
 The user enters their birthdate in the provided input field.